mohammed-akl/TagBit/_posts/2020-04-18-how-to-custom-domain-to-a-project-in-netlify.md

 ---
 date: 2020-04-17T15:48:32.000Z
 layout: post
-title: How to custom domain to a project in netlify?
+title: How to add custom domain to a project in netlify?
 subtitle: "This session deals with how to add custom domain on netlify project deployed manually of by stackbit. "
 description: Here are some steps to add custom domain to Netlify project